Nikol Pashinyan: from fugitive to victorious protest leader - Journal du Cameroun

 With his fiery rhetoric and penchant for asking awkward questions, Pashinyan quickly became a thorn in the side of Sarkisian’s ruling Republican Party.

-After being injured along with dozens of others at a protest last week, he has since appeared at demonstrations with a bandaged arm and a black eye.
+After being injured along with dozens of others at a protest last week, the grey-bearded politician has since appeared at demonstrations with a bandaged arm and a black eye.

 “Pashinyan differs from the majority of opposition figures in that he is daring, he’s not afraid, he’s creative, he’s got a quick wit and stamina,” sociologist Gevorg Pogosyan said.